Condiments and Metabolic Health: The Surprising Link You Need to Know

 Seek out condiments that use natural flavor enhancers like herbs, spices, and citrus juices.
 These can provide depth and complexity to your meals without compromising metabolic health.

-While the grill heats up, throw together one of these easy, healthy, and delicious dips and sauces.
+While the grill heats up, throw together one of these easy, healthy, and delicious dips/sauces!

-Guacamole: Made from creamy avocados, guacamole is a fantastic condiment that provides heart-healthy monounsaturated fats.
-These healthy fats can help regulate blood sugar levels and promote satiety.
-Additionally, guacamole offers essential nutrients like potassium, fiber, and vitamins C and E, making it a nourishing choice to accompany grilled meats and veggies.
-Mash together 1-2 avocados with lime juice, minced cilantro, garlic powder, sea salt, and black pepper.
+Guacamole: Guacamole is a fantastic condiment with heart-healthy monounsaturated fats.
+These healthy fats help regulate blood sugar levels and promote satiety.
+Additionally, guacamole is rich in essential nutrients like potassium, fiber, and vitamins C and E. Mash together 1-2 avocados with lime juice, minced cilantro, garlic powder, sea salt, and black pepper.

-Pesto: Pesto offers healthy fats, antioxidants, and anti-inflammatory properties, making it a fantastic addition to grilled chicken, fish, or vegetables.
-Blend fresh basil, garlic, pine nuts, extra virgin olive oil, and a squeeze of lemon juice for a delightful condiment.
+Pesto: A summer staple, pesto is packed with healthy fats and antioxidants—a nourishing addition to grilled chicken, fish, or veggies.
+Blend fresh basil, garlic, pine nuts, extra virgin olive oil, and a squeeze of lemon juice.

-Greek yogurt sauce: Swap out mayonnaise-based sauces for a lighter and protein-rich option!
-Combine Greek yogurt (or cottage cheese!) with garlic, lemon juice, dill, and a pinch of salt to create a creamy and refreshing sauce.
-Greek yogurt is a great source of probiotics, calcium, and protein while keeping the sugar content low.
+Greek yogurt sauce: Swap out mayo-based sauces for a lighter and protein-rich option.
+Combine Greek yogurt (or cottage cheese!) with garlic, lemon juice, dill, and a pinch of salt.
+Et voilà, you have a creamy and refreshing dip.
+Greek yogurt is also a great source of probiotics and calcium.

 Tzatziki: Tzatziki—a Greek yogurt-based sauce—is a refreshing and tangy condiment perfect for grilled meats and kebabs.
-Combine Greek yogurt, cucumber, garlic, dill, lemon juice, and a pinch of salt to create this delicious sauce.
-Tzatziki adds a cool contrast to the smoky flavors of grilled dishes.
+To create this delicious sauce, combine Greek yogurt, cucumber, garlic, dill, lemon juice, and a pinch of salt.

 Not in the mood to make a homemade dip or sauce?
 Don’t fret.
 These condiments pass the blood sugar test.
-Pair them with everything from grilled meats to eggs, baked tempeh, and slow-cooker pork.
+They pair well with everything from grilled meats (or tofu!) to slow-cooker pork.

 Primal Kitchen Unsweetened Ketchup

-Primal Kitchen’s ketchup is made with only six organic ingredients—tomato concentrate, balsamic vinegar, salt, onion powder, garlic powder, and spices—and no added sweeteners.
+Primal Kitchen’s ketchup has only six organic ingredients—tomato concentrate, balsamic vinegar, salt, onion powder, garlic powder, and spices—and no added sweeteners.
 The spicy version is delicious, too!

 Maille Mustard